Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes/specular_bsdf.rst

    Color of the emitted light.
 This light is added to the BSDF result.

 Transparency
    Transparency factor.
-It is the inverse of the alpha channel (1 - alpha) you can find in an image.
+This is the inverse of the alpha channel (1 - alpha) you find in an image.
    Use an Invert node to convert alpha to transparency.
    This will only have an effect if the material uses a blend mode other than opaque.